timkindberg/zusteller/README.md

 Your global state savior.
 "Just hooks" + [zustand](https://github.com/react-spring/zustand).

+## Disclaimer

+Zusteller is brand new and under development.
+However, it's a tiny library without much to it.

+To enable the use of hooks within zustand **we render a React element into an HTMLElement in memory and it runs the hook.**
+When the hook result changes, we update the zustand store.

+We need more validation that this approach doesn't introduce any unexpected bugs.

 ## Motivation:

-It is rare that I need global state.
-Really rare.
-You can fill 99% of your needs with regular React Hooks and a fetch caching library
+**It is rare that I need global state.
+Really rare.** You can fill 99% of your needs with regular React Hooks and a fetch caching library
 (e.g. [react-query](https://react-query.tanstack.com/docs/overview) or [swr](https://github.com/vercel/swr)).

 However, when you need to use global state you have to learn a new API.
 Redux, Zustand, Recoil...the APIs are nice but they